Rosie O’Donnell Revisits Her Battles With Trump in the Wake of #MeToo

 On feminist generation gaps on set:

 Sex is a big thing.
 [Frankie] would always tease me when I would act the way I do as a 55-year-old gay woman survivor of child abuse; I kind of am very comfortable in my zone of what that means to me and my world.
-And here comes this fully-actualized feminist, sexualized, healthy woman who’s forcing me to face a lot of the issues I have about my body, about my sexuality and how I represent it, and about my ability to give myself fully.
+And here comes this fully actualized feminist, sexualized, healthy woman who’s forcing me to face a lot of the issues I have about my body, about my sexuality and how I represent it, and about my ability to give myself fully.

 There’s a scene where Raven, who’s this amazing actress and wonderful young woman, is doing feeder-eater porn.
 And when [Frankie] showed me the scene I was horrified.
 I said, “Oh my god was she embarrassed?
 That must have been so hard for her” — I almost got tears in my eyes.
 And she said, “Embarrassed?
 She fucking loved it, you kidding me?”
 Everyone that I’ve spoken to about that episode, you can tell what age they are by how they reacted to it.
 I’m dating a woman now who’s 33 years old, who’s a police officer, and she’s like, “Oh my god, I fucking loved it, it was so great and empowering, you get it girl, you are beautiful.”
-And I was like “whaaat!?”
+And I was like “Whaaat!?”
 It challenged all my self-abuse, loathing, body-shaming — it challenged it all.

 On the current sexual reckoning:

 I do have this real problem with society now saying well we’re all ready to talk about it, therefore all of you men who behaved by this previous paradigm — the one that was prevalent in the culture and that we could not fight, from Anita Hill up onto Ashley Judd, all that space in between — all of you men are now going to be decimated for what you did in the time where the culture had not caught up to the reality of all of the wrongs we have used in order to make it.
 I was so heartbroken over the Al Franken thing, completely heartbroken.
-I felt dejected and I felt like, are you kidding me?
+I felt dejected and I felt like, Are you kidding me?

 I may come out to be really wrong and everyone can say how dare you, but I don’t think Al Franken is a predator.
-I know Al Franken and I know men who are also predators, including my own father, so I am always on the look out for men who are predators.
+I know Al Franken and I know men who are also predators, including my own father, so I am always on the lookout for men who are predators.
 Al Franken’s not a predator.

 Nuance is required.
 It’s a bigger conversation.
 It’s like that David Foster-Wallace thing that everyone loves, where an old fish says to two young fish, “How’s the water?” and the fish say, “What’s the water?”
 This is the water.
 This is the soup we have all marinated in, and you’re picking up a carrot and saying, “God damn you, you’ve got sexist and racist undertones.”
 Well, so does the water we swim in.